Morfusee/MO-IT122-DevOps/docs/presentation/presentation_script.md

-Of course.
-Here is an updated presentation script that aligns with your visually enhanced deck.

-This script is designed to be more dynamic and conversational.
-It places a strong emphasis on the **Operational Runbooks** and **Troubleshooting** sections, incorporating a "live demo" style walkthrough of the commands you would run, as requested.

----

-### **Presentation Script with Live Demo Walkthrough**

-**(The presenter should have the slide deck visible, and potentially a terminal window ready to show commands if doing a true live demo, or just speak to the commands as if running them).**

----

-#### **Slide 1: Title Slide**

-**(Presenter)**: "Good morning/afternoon, everyone.
-Welcome to the DevOps project showcase for the BrainBytes AI Platform.
-My name is [Your Name], and on behalf of the team, we're excited to walk you through how we've built a robust, scalable, and maintainable infrastructure for our application.
-Let's dive in."

----

-#### **Slide 2: Documentation Overview**

 **(Presenter)**: "To start, I want to talk about the foundation of our entire operational strategy: our documentation.
 We treat it as **'The Single Source of Truth.'**"

 "For us, this means our documentation is:"